StuckBoy/blipblopblog/_posts/2023/01 - January/2023-01-18-i-beat-my-first-smt-game.md

 There are additional benefits to fusing demons besides maintaining a play style you prefer or bringing the right resistances for the enemy.
 One, you can always buy back the demons you're losing, in the last state you saved them as in your compendium.
 This is less like a PC in Pokémon, and more like a bookmark to a website.
-Then, when you encounter another enemy whose weaknesses you've already prepared for, you can pull from this repetoire of demons to quickly overcome them.
+Then, when you encounter another enemy whose weaknesses you've already prepared for, you can pull from this repertoire of demons to quickly overcome them.
 Two, the skills your outdated demons possess are the keys to success that their fusion result desires.

 You may be creating a demon who is a powerhouse with high strength, but their best moves have low accuracy.
 They may be